Tomra

-TOMRA is a Norwegian multinational corporation manufacturing collection and sorting products, such as reverse vending machines for the food, recycling and mining industries.
+TOMRA is a Norwegian multinational corporation manufacturing collection and sorting products, such as reverse vending machines for bottles and cans recycling, as well as machines for the food, recycling, and mining industries.
 With over 82,000 (RVMs) installed, 10,000 food sorters and 6,000 recycling systems worldwide, TOMRA is the market leader in its industries.

 TOMRA is listed on the Oslo Stock Exchange (OSEBX) under the ticker symbol TOM.
 The parent company, Tomra Systems ASA, is headquartered in Asker, Norway, with central departments located in Mülheim-Kärlich, Germany and Shelton, Connecticut.

 History

 1970s

 TOMRA was founded by the two brothers Tore Planke and Petter Planke in 1972.
 It started out with the design, manufacturing and sale of reverse vending machines (RVMs) for automated collection of used beverage containers.
 In 1974, the Swedish entity Systembolaget ordered 100 RVMs.

 1980s–2000s

 TOMRA was listed in Oslo Børs on 18 January 1985 and tried to secure a position in the American market to no avail.
 It was then entered the market in 1990s.
 By 1999, sales in the US accounted for more than half of total revenues.
 In 2006, TOMRA delivered more than 8000 new reverse vending systems to Germany.

 TOMRA's sensor-based sorting technology business was first established in 2004 with the acquisition of TiTech Visionsort AS, a provider of optical recognition and sorting technology (which was renamed to Tomra Sorting Solutions in 2012), from Ferd AS for 219 million NOK.

 With the acquisition of Orwak in 2005, Tomra added compaction and baling products.
 In December 2014, TOMRA sold the Orwak operations in Norway, Sweden, Poland and Japan under the name TOMRA Compaction to San Sac Nordic AB of Sweden.

 On 31 August 2005, TOMRA Latasa Reciclagem S.A., offering aluminium can collection and recycling assets services in Brazil, Chile, and Argentina, was acquired by Aleris International, Inc.

 On 1 July 2006, TOMRA's subsidiary Titech Visionsort AS acquired Germany-based CommoDaS GmbH, a provider of recognition and sorting technology for metals, plastics, glass, minerals and gems, for approximately 100 million NOK.

 On 1 July 2008 TOMRA announced it bought Australian peer Ultrasort Group, a provider of advanced recognition and sorting technology to the mining industry, for 160 million NOK ($31.48 million).